Bind multiple SpatVector, sf, sfc and data frame objects by row

 Source: R/bind-rows-SpatVector.R

-bind_rows.SpatVector.RdBind any number of SpatVector, data frames and sf/sfc objects by row,
+bind_rows.SpatVector.RdBind any number of SpatVector, data frames, sf and sfc objects by row,

-output will contain all columns that appear in any of the inputs.
+but the output will contain all columns that appear in any of the inputs.

 Arguments